RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 [Wieframes for Mobile](docs/wireframes/pp4_wireframe_mobile.pdf)

 ### Database Schema
-Smart Draw was used to create a database schema to visualise the types of custom models the project requires.
+Lucidchart was used to create a database schema to visualise the types of custom models the project requires.
 This schema was used as a guide to what needed to be added to each model.
 Below is the Database structure that this project is based on.
-The relationship between Entities User, Post and Comment are shown here.
+The relationship between Entities User, Post and Comment; User and Profile, and Post and Category are shown here.
 ![Entity Relationship Diagram](docs/wireframes/erd_little_learners_lab_logs.png)

 [Back to top ⇧](#contents)